 While it is quite fashionable these days to be wearing top of the range cycling clothing, again it is not really necessary to buy everything at the time of buying your bike.
 However, I would recommend the following items be a priority.

-Let it be known that cyclists aren't trying to look cool in their sunglasses (Well-maybe just a little bit).
-The main reason to buy a decent pair of sunglasses is to protect the eyes.
 Sunglasses are a major piece of safety equipment for cyclists.
 Protecting the eyes from exposure to the sun, wind and rain is a must for maintaining healthy eyes and body, not to mention preventing stones and insects from entering and causing discomfort.

-A good set of cycling gloves not only helps reduce the impact of bumps in the road but also helps prevent slippage especially when hands get sweaty.
+Cycling gloves not only helps reduce the impact of bumps in the road but also helps prevent slippage especially when hands get sweaty.

 The luminous pink lycra bibs can come later!
 Joking aside, breathable and aerodynamic lycra does make longer rides more comfortable so eventually, so I would recommend the investment.

 And if you plan to ride in Winter here are some extra bits of kit that make riding in the cold more comfortable:

 Distance & Terrain

 Before you jump on your bike and ride into the unknown, it’s good to set goals but equally it’s important to know your limits.
 If you haven’t ridden a bike in a long time or only ride short distances around town then starting with a short and flat ride (15 to 20kms) is a good starting point to gauge your fitness and confidence on a Road Bike.
 If you feel you can ride a bit further than 20kms on your first ride then increase the distance but do bear in mind that elevation and wind direction can greatly impact your energy levels and ability to ride as far as may plan.
 Instead, we recommend increasing your stamina by gradually increasing your distance and elevation with each ride.